GarethMurden/genetibit/readme.md

 	- Device-to-device communication

 - Fixes
-	- shouldn't be possible to breed a critter to itself
+	- Shouldn't be possible to breed a critter to itself
-	- gold total sticks after menu close
+	- Cursors don't move to right on breeding screen after first selection
+	- LED stays on after button release on breeding sale screen
 	- selecting the current screen from the menu leaves menu open
 	- Opening menu within breeding result flow should not be allowed
 	- futher improve button responsiveness